 - On a bun for a shrimp po’boy

-- Wrapped in tortilla for some easy shrimp tacos or a shrimp burrito
+- Wrapped in a tortilla for some easy shrimp tacos or a shrimp burrito

 - Or just squeeze a little lime juice on them and eat them straight up – my personal favorite!